Tanzania & Mt Kilimanjaro Horse Safari

 - Please note that this is a sample itinerary and not a guarantee - wildlife determines your daily activities.

-- Day 1: Arrival at Kilimanjaro International Airport followed by a 35 minute transfer to a private villa, where you will enjoy the first night of your trip and get to know your fellow adventurers!
+- Day 1: Arrival at Kilimanjaro International Airport followed by a short transfer to your first base for the night - the Polo Safari Club.
+Located on a wildlife estate with great views of Mt Meru, and on a clear day Mt Kilimanjaro, the camp overlooks the polo club house and two polo fields where often zebras and wildebeests are seen grazing.
+You will enjoy the first night of your trip and get to know your fellow adventurers!
 Over dinner you will be joined by the lead guide who will give a quick introduction and an overview of what to expect during the course of your safari.